ColWhackaMole/ha-mlb/README.md

-# MLB game data in Home Assistant
+# MLB game data in Home Assistant - Non-Working - WIP

 This integration fetches data for an MLB team's current/future game, and creates a sensor with attributes for the details of the game.